 Employer Contributions Comparison

-Thus far, the experience of the 2022-23 plan year has been presented in terms of the UAL and funded ratio.
-Table I-4 below compares the employer contribution rates and its components from the prior year to the current year.
-The employer contribution rate decreased by 0.62% for the June 30, 2023 valuation (after the impact of the employee cost-sharing).
-The employer normal cost decreased by 0.53%.
-The contribution component for the UAL amortization payment decreased by 0.26%.
+Thus far, the experience of the 2023-24 plan year has been presented in terms of the UAL and funded ratio.
+Table I-4 below compares the employer contribution rates from the prior year to the current year.